MykolaDiachok/DevPractice/README.md

 ### Develop logging subsystem.
 1. Choose the logging system that you think will be optimal for use.
-2. Think over the expansion logging system
+2. Think over extending the capabilities of the logging system
 3. Think over unit tests coverage

 ### Expanding the capabilities of the controller